Julia Leischik

 Julia Leischik (born 14 October 1970) is a German television presenter, television producer and editor-in-chief.

 Life

 Leischick grew up in Upper Palatinate (Cham), and is mother of one daughter.

 Television career

 In autumn 2003 she went to the Endemol Deutschland GmbH, where they broadcast "Vermisst" (en: Missing) which she codeveloped and presented.
 Since the beginning of 2010 she was Executive Producer for "Vermisst' on RTL.
-From January till the middle of 2011 she presented "Verzeih mir" (en: Forgive me) and resembled "Vermisst".
+From January till the middle of 2011 she presented "Verzeih mir" (en: Forgive me) which resembled "Vermisst".